Vyttila

-Vyttila, [ʋɐjt̺ːilɐ], is an intersection as well as the name of a region in the city of Kochi, in the state of Kerala, India.
-It is the busiest as well as one of the largest intersections in Kerala.
+Vyttila, [ʋɐjt̺ːilɐ], is a ward in the city of Kochi, Kerala.
+It is a prominent area located in southern Kochi.
+The Vyttila junction is the busiest as well as the largest intersection in Kerala.
 This node intersects the main north–south artery of the state of Kerala, namely, the Kochi Bypass, with three city roads of Kochi viz, the S. A. Road (One of the city's most prominent arterial road in the east–west direction), the Vyttila-Petta Road, and the Thammanam Road.